CONTENTS

 join me in welcoming Mr. Francis to his legislature.

-though, I’d like to introduce another mayor from the western half of the
+while Im on my feet though, Id like to introduce another mayor from the

-province, and that’s the mayor of my hometown, Mr. Ames Leslie, the mayor of
+western half of the province, and thats the mayor of my hometown, Mr. Ames

-figure in local Battlefords politics.
-His family goes back many years in our
+has been a long-standing figure in local Battlefords politics.
+His family goes

-community.
+back many years in our community.
 And I just want to . . .
-I had an opportunity to work with
+I had an

-a couple of great mayors in my community as well as reeves of surrounding rural
+opportunity to work with a couple of great mayors in my community as well as

-municipalities.
-Very fortunate to have a mayor like Ames, who’s a positive
+reeves of surrounding rural municipalities.
+Very fortunate to have a mayor like

-voice for our community at a provincial and a national level.
-Mr. Speaker, I
+Ames, whos a positive voice for our community at a provincial and a national

-would ask all members to join me in welcoming Ames to this, his legislature.
+level.
+Mr. Speaker, I would ask all members to join me in welcoming Ames to

-I recognize the member from Regina Mount
+member from Regina Mount Royal.

-Trent
+Trent Wotherspoon:

 Thank you, Mr. Speaker.
-It’s a pleasure to join with the minister opposite to
+Its a pleasure to join with the minister opposite to

 welcome these two individuals to their Assembly as well, but to start off, to